ericsmith66/nextgen-plaid/knowledge_base/prds/PRD CSV-02.md

 ## Workflow for Junie
 Use Claude Sonnet 4.5 (default for Rails reliability).
 Pull master: `git pull origin main`.
 Branch: `git checkout -b feature/csv-3-accounts-import`.
 Plan: Review PRD, ask questions (e.g., "Confirm type enum mappings?
 Add balances validation?").
 Prototype in Ruby (CSV.foreach in service; optional Python pandas script for parse check if preferred—run via terminal).
 Use generators for migration.
 Test: `rake test`.
 Commit green only: `git commit -m "CSV-3: Account extensions and import service"`.
 Push, open PR.

+### Answers to Clarifying Questions

+1. **Uniqueness Constraint**: Option A – Drop the existing unique index and create a new one with `account_id + security_id + source` in the migration.
+This ensures database-level enforcement while allowing CSV/Plaid coexistence.

+2. **Type Mapping Complexity**: Option A – Map "Asset Class" to `type` (e.g., "Equity") and "Asset Strategy Detail" to `subtype` (e.g., "Core").
+This leverages existing schema fields without concatenation.

+3. **Cash Handling**: Option A – Create holdings with `type: 'cash_equivalent'`; skip Account balance updates to avoid duplication risks.
+We can add balance reconciliation later if needed.

+4. **Price Field Mapping**: Option A – Map "Price" to `institution_price` (decimal) and "Pricing Date" to `institution_price_as_of` (datetime).
+This aligns with current schema—no new fields required.

+5. **Migration Strategy**: Option A – Create a single migration adding only missing fields (e.g., unrealized_gl, acquisition_date, ytm, maturity_date, disclaimers, source, import_timestamp, source_institution).
+Skip existing ones like `isin`.

+6. **Test Coverage**: Option A – Create a minimal test fixture CSV (5-10 rows) for efficiency; reference full 6002.csv in manual testing notes if needed.

+7. **PlaidItem Association**: Option B – Require the account to already exist (fail/log if not found via mask match).
+This assumes CSV-3 runs first; no auto-creation to avoid orphan risks.

+### Next Steps
+- Proceed to implement CSV-02 on branch `feature/csv-2-holdings-import` using Claude Sonnet 4.5.
+- Questions: Confirm Holding model rename (schema shows "holdings" table—update any lingering "Position" refs)?
+Add enum for Holding.type (e.g., stock, cash_equivalent, fixed_income) in migration?